-TreeFest is a fund raiser for the Bloomsburg Theatre Ensemble (BTE) that began in 1989.
+TreeFest is a fundraiser for the Bloomsburg Theatre Ensemble (BTE) that began in 1989.
 The idea for the event came from BTE’s administrative director.
 There are other tree fests, but ours is unique:

 Trees are donated by local growers.
 They are sponsored by local businesses and individuals and decorated by community groups.
 The trees are displayed on the two weekends following Thanksgiving (Adult admission $6).
 After the show, the trees and their decorations are donated to needy families.
 Almost from the beginning, the show has included continuous entertainment and food at the TreeFest Cafe.
 This basic model has not changed during the time that TreeFest has been in existence.

-The original TreeFest (1989) and the next two (1990 and 1991) were staged in buildings on the Bloomsburg Fair grounds.
+The original TreeFest (1989) and the next two (1990 and 1991) were staged in buildings on the Bloomsburg Fairgrounds.
 Although this location was very “functional,” the buildings were difficult to decorate in a way that captured the spirit of the season.
 A search in 1992 led TreeFest to the Caldwell Consistory in downtown Bloomsburg where the show has been ever since.
 This grand old building lends itself to the magical decorating skills of the TreeFest Committee.

 Beginning the second year of the show, crafts booths were added, where crafters from the area offer their wares for sale.
 The variety is extensive, and their presence adds to the holiday cheer.

-After the move to the Consistory, TreeFest added what were then called “professional” trees, highly decorated trees done by local professionals such as florists.
+After the move to the Consistory, TreeFest added what was then called “professional” trees, highly decorated trees done by local professionals such as florists.
 The trees are few in number, and because of the quality of the decorations, they are not typically donated to needy families.
 Today, these trees are called “showcase” trees and are decorated by local artisans.

 Also added to the show is the gingerbread contest.
-Each year a theme is chosen and local bakers and groups submit gingerbread art works for display.
+Each year a theme is chosen and local bakers and groups submit gingerbread artworks for display.
 The submissions are judged and prizes awarded.

 Over the years, the Children’s Area has grown.
 It began as a place for young people to color a paper ornament that was then attached to one of two trees sponsored by our local newspaper, the Press Enterprise.
 Today the children still decorate ornaments, but they have become more varied and the decorations much fancier.
 Also now, the children are able to create a craft ornament to take home with them.
-Volunteers from different groups assist the young people in their creative activities.
+Volunteers from different groups assist young people in their creative activities.

 Beginning with approximately 50 trees on display, TreeFest has grown to more than 130 trees which are sponsored by local businesses and individuals.
 All the sponsored trees are decorated by local organizations ranging from the Girl Scouts to garden clubs and local social groups.
 For the most part, all these decorations are hand made around the theme chosen for the tree.
 A group lead by a local social services organization identifies families in need throughout the region and, following the show, these trees are donated along with their lights and other decorations.